SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

-Swift's ``Array`` type also provides an initializer for creating an array of a certain size with all of its values set to a provided default value.
+Swift's ``Array`` type also provides an initializer for creating an array of a certain size with all of its values set to the same default value.
 You pass this initializer the number of items to be added to the new array (called ``count``) and a default value of the appropriate type (called ``repeatedValue``):